Oregon Therapists Who Accept OHP Open Card

 Do Oregon therapists accepting OHP Open Card offer in-person sessions?

-As of April 2026, Oregon Counselor Directory lists 22 therapists statewide who accept the OHP Open Card, Oregon's Medicaid insurance plan.
+Oregon Counselors Directory lists 26 therapists statewide who accept the OHP Open Card, Oregon's Medicaid insurance plan.
 These providers offer a range of services, with 0 of them providing telehealth sessions, ensuring that residents across Oregon, including those in rural areas, can access therapy from the comfort of their homes.
 All 9 of these therapists accept OHP, which may cover therapy sessions at little or no cost depending on the client's specific managed care plan.
-Additionally, 9 therapists offer sliding scale fees, which can be beneficial for clients whose income falls outside of OHP coverage.
-All 19 providers are currently accepting new clients and offer in-person sessions, making it easier for Oregonians to find the care they need.
+Additionally, 11 therapists offer sliding scale fees, which can be beneficial for clients whose income falls outside of OHP coverage.
+All 23 providers are currently accepting new clients and offer in-person sessions, making it easier for Oregonians to find the care they need.